nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_cicd_lab/gitless_gitops_lab.md

 Deploy a simple app to Kubernetes where:
 - CI or a workstation packages Kubernetes YAML into an OCI artifact and pushes it to a registry.
 - Flux source-controller watches that OCI artifact using the `OCIRepository` CRD [web:1].
-- Flux kustomize-controller applies the content to the cluster through a `Kustomization` that references the `OCIRepository` [web:21].
+- Flux kustomize-controller applies the content to the cluster through a `Kustomization` that references the `OCIRepository`.

 This is useful when you want declarative reconciliation without depending on Git as the runtime source of truth, especially for edge or disconnected clusters that can reach a registry more easily than a Git service.